Your career choice is important. It should be driven by what you are passionate about. A passion is an intense desire or enthusiasm for something.

 Research your company and how you can relate to the company.

 Plan your wardrobe from hair, outfit, and shoes.
 Click here for wardrobe help.

-Take the Interviewer business card, send a handwritten personal thank you note to the Interviewer and mail it to their office.
+Take the interviewer’s business card, send a handwritten personal thank you note to the interviewer and mail it to their office.

 If you do not get the internship, know that it's ok and go for another one.